-The 7.9-inch screen wowed reviewers with its clarity, colourful images, and detailed images.
+The 7.9-inch screen wowed reviewers with its clarity, colorful images, and detailed images.
 It even adjusts the screen based on the lighting around you to ensure an optimal experience whether you're relaxing in bed at night or enjoying the breeze outside during the day.

 Using Apple's A12 Bionic chip, the tablet is one of the most powerful available in 2020.
-Whether you're looking to play games, read books, check your email, or stream your favourite TV shows, the tablet will do so with no delays or stuttering.
+Whether you're looking to play games, read books, check your email, or stream your favorite TV shows, the tablet will do so with no delays or stuttering.

 All of this with an easy-to-use interface which tends to stay the very similar -- both between software updates and iPad versions.
 So learning how to use the software once means you should be set for years to come.

 Combining chart-topping power, a beautiful display, and a super-portable design, the Apple iPad Mini (2019) should be on the radar of any senior looking for a small, feature-filled tablet.

 Best Full-Featured Android Tablet for Seniors